Norwegian Law (Israel): History

 The concept was originally promoted by the Degel HaTorah faction of United Torah Judaism.
 UTJ had dropped from seven seats to six in the 2015 election, so Degel MK Ya'akov Asher lost his seat, leaving the faction with only two of the six.
 The faction wanted then-Deputy Education Minister Meir Porush of Agudat Yisrael to resign, so Asher could replace him as next on the list.
 The original version of the law was approved by the Knesset by a vote of 64–51 on 30 July 2015, and limited each party to one resignation and replacement at a time.
-It was implemented due to the fact that many Israeli cabinets had so many ministers, who restricted in functions in Knesset.
-They could not serve on committees, as officers, or propose legislation.
+It was implemented due to the fact that many cabinets had so many ministers who were restricted in their Knesset functions (as they could not serve on committees, as officers or propose legislation) that it became an issue.
 The law also alleviated concerns about separation of powers.